Chevron B48 car-by-car histories

 A second works Chevron Racing Team Chevron B48, first entered for Patrick Gaillard at the Nürburgring in late April, when it was backed by Promotor and Auto Hebdo.
 Gaillard drove it at two more races, then it was run by Derek McMahon Racing for Bernard Devaney to drive at Donington Park in August, at which time it was observed by both Adam Ferrington and Dan Rear to be wearing the "48-79-08" chassis plate.
 The Motoring News report of that race said it was an updated B42 chassis that Patrese had driven at Macau.
 The McMahon team then converted it to Formula Atlantic specification for Eddie Jordan to drive at Phoenix Park in September.
 It was then sold via Bobby Howlings to Brian Robinson (Stockton-on-Tees, County Durham), returned to F2 specification, and raced by him at the Silverstone Aurora round in October, where Autosport identified it as "B48/08" and ex-Gaillard/Devaney.
 Retained by Robinson for Aurora and libre in 1980, entered by Grange Performance Cars.
 Used in libre and in two British Formula 2 raced in 1981.
 Converted to GT form for 1982, using Lotus Esprit bodywork and retaining its Hart 420R engine, and raced by Robinson in the Donington GT Championship in 1982 and 1983.
 Sold to Bob Nelson, still in Esprit form, for 1984.
 Nelson took second place at Oulton Park on 1 July in the "ex-Brian Robinson Esprit".
 However, in 1985 and 1986, Nelson raced a Colt Starion in saloon racing.

 The history of the car is then a little uncertain, but said to have been run in Speed Events by Nigel Sillence in 1987, and by David Kerr in 1989, the latter using a Rover V8 engine.
 Nigel Sillence (Glastonbury, Somerset) ran a Chevron "B47" in the 1600cc class of hillclimbs in 1987.
 After David Keer, the car went to an owner who started a major rebuild, but died before he was able to use the car.
-From him, it ended up with Keith Harris, and by 2009, the car was being raced in hillclimbs for Harris by Martin Jones.
+This may have been James Sutcliffe, who owned the car in August 1990 when it was inspected by Roger Andreason on behalf of prospective buyer Chuck Sieber.
+At that time it still had the Esprit bodywork and a Rover engine with Hewland FG400 gearbox.
+From that owner, it ended up with Keith Harris, and by 2009, the car was being raced in hillclimbs for Harris by Martin Jones.
 From Harris it went to Robin Darlington, and was run for him by Damon Milnes in the Cholmondeley Pageant of Power in 2015 and 2016.

 It was sold by Darlington to Keith Taylor.

 A Chevron B48 run by John MacDonald of RAM Racing for Bernard De Dryver in two Formula 2 races in April 1979, sponsored by Harksound.
 The car reappeared in July 1979, when it was hired from MacDonald by Arie Luyendyk for the Zandvoort F2 race.
 Next seen when advertised in Harksound livery by Creighton Brown (Chieveley, Berkshire) in January 1980.
 Ray Rowan recalls that he bought this car from Creighton Brown and sold it to Norrie Galbraith (Lanark, Scotland), who ran it in Scottish hillclimbs in 1981.
 During that time, its chassis plate was observed as "B48-79-10".
 It was then advertised, as ex-Galbraith, by Bobby Howlings' AMCO Racing in January 1982.
 This is likely to be the car acquired from Howlings by Regis Jumez (Boulogne-sur-Mer, Nord-Pas-de-Calais, France) for French hillclimbs.
-Jumez later recalled to researcher Philippe Demeyer that the car was wrecked, and the remains sold to someone in Grenoble.
-Subsequent history unknown, but in 1984, a B48 with BMW engine was raced in French hillclimbs by Robert Greusard, and in 1986, a B48 was raced in hillclimbs by Thierry Parriaux, but this latter car could be the ex-Dauer car.
+Jumez later recalled to researcher Philippe Demeyer that the car was wrecked, and the remains sold to someone in Grenoble, in the Auvergne-Rhône-Alpes region of southeastern France.
+Subsequent history unknown.

 Unresolved Chevron B48s in 1979

-Magazine reports and the chassis plate observations of researchers such as Adam Ferrington and Dan Rear have allowed most of the cars that raced in 1980 to be securely identified.
-However, two chassis number were not seen, 79-06 and 79-09, and one driver's car was not identified, Jochen Dauer's.
+Magazine reports, the chassis plate observations of researchers such as Adam Ferrington and Dan Rear, and the recollection of former owner Jean-Marie Brisard have allowed all of the cars that raced in 1979 to be securely identified.

 Mystery Chevron B48s from 1980 onwards